jabrunin001/FinalProjectAppClass/README.md

 ## Usage

 To use the application, send a POST request to the `/predict` endpoint with the necessary data payload.
-For more information, see [`FinalProjectAppClass/docs/usage.md`](docs/usage.md).
+For more information, see Usage

 ## Architecture

 The application utilizes a Flask backend, hosted on AWS EC2 instances, with data storage in Amazon Redshift.
 Machine learning predictions are generated using a model trained on historical traffic data.
 Monitoring is implemented via Prometheus and Grafana.
-For a detailed architectural overview, consult [`FinalProjectAppClass/docs/architecture.md`](docs/architecture.md).
+For a detailed architectural overview, consult Architecture.

 ## Security

 Security is a core aspect of the application, with policies governing access and interactions with AWS services.
 Data is encrypted in transit and at rest.
-For more information on security measures, see [`FinalProjectAppClass/docs/security.md`](docs/security.md).
+For more information on security measures, see Security.

 ## Monitoring

 Prometheus is used for collecting application metrics, with Grafana providing a visualization layer.
-For details on the monitoring setup and how to configure alerting, refer to [`FinalProjectAppClass/docs/monitoring.md`](FinalProjectAppClass/docs/monitoring.md).
+For details on the monitoring setup and how to configure alerting, refer to Monitoring

 ## CI/CD